Declared and undeclared areas

 - Make sure that you have all the necessary documentation, including your pre-learner certificate of competence.

 - Visit a service centre to sit the rider knowledge test and lodge your licence application.

 - You must have your pre-learner certificate of competence before you can sit the rider knowledge test.

 - You can practise for the rider knowledge test online.

 - A learner rider licence is valid for 12 months.

-- For rider licence applications a receipt is provided which allows people to ride until the card arrives in the mail.
+- For rider licence applications a receipt is provided which allows you to ride until the card arrives in the mail.
 The receipt is valid for 30 days.

-- When you apply for a licence card or NSW Photo Card at a service centre, it will be posted to you at no extra cost, generally within 5 working days.
+- When you apply for a licence card or NSW Photo Card at a service centre, it will be posted to you at no extra cost.
+Cards usually arrive within 10 working days.

-- If you haven’t received your card through the mail within 10 days, call us on 13 77 88.
+- If you haven’t received your card through the mail within 10 working days, please call us on 13 77 88.

 - The NSW Photo Card is voluntary – you don't have to have one, but you may find it useful to prove your identity in situations not related to riding/driving.